motorcityadam/fontawesome-elements/README.md

 ## Status

 This is a beta release of this package, but for most applications, it should be production-ready given the primarily visual nature of these elements.
-API changes are very possible while this package is in beta.
+However, API changes are very possible while this package is in beta.

 ## Using Elements